News & Offers

 Almost all of us wish for more willpower.

-We want to resist a piece of cake, stop smoking or to say no in some situations instead of saying yes and we are not able to do that so we criticize ourselves by saying that we do not have willpower.
+We want to resist a piece of cake, stop smoking, or to say ''no'' in some situations instead of saying yes and when we are not able to do this, we criticize ourselves by saying that we do not have willpower.

-Simple things like trying to plan an important discussion with your boss at work, control your temper, avoid conflict or even avoid distraction can exhaust your willpower easily.
+Simple things like trying to plan an important discussion with your boss at work, control your temper, avoid conflict, or even avoid distraction can exhaust your willpower easily.

 Heart rate variability is the variation in the time interval between heartbeats specifically when you breathe in and breathe out.

 Research evidence increasingly links high Heart rate variability to good health and a high level of fitness, while decreased heart rate variability is linked to stress, fatigue, and even burnout.

 Dr. Kelly McGonigal- who is a lecturer in psychology at Stanford university, mentioned in her book ‘’the willpower instinct’’, that there is a direct relation between the heart rate variability and the body’s willpower reserve.
 If heart rate variability is high, then willpower reserve is high and vice-versa.

 She wrote that you could tell if someone is struggling with his willpower by listening to the consistency of his heartbeats.

 When we face internal threats or cravings towards something that we cannot resist, the heart rate increases, but variability decreases.
 When people feel in control of the situation, their heart rate decreases, but variability increases.